 Creating outdoor rooms is a great way to connect your indoor and outdoor spaces and get more enjoyment from your property.
 Think of your landscape as an extension of your home and begin to see spaces as outdoor kitchens, living rooms, hallways, and entryways.
 This is the first step in creating your outdoor room.

-Walls should be a deliberate decision.
-The most common reason to add “walls” to an outdoor room is usually for privacy.
+Walls should be a deliberate design decision.
+The most common reason to add “walls” to an outdoor room is for privacy.
 However, walls also help break up a large spaces and give space definition.
 Additionally, walls can help block sound from a road that may inhibit you from enjoying your garden.

 Walls may be made from a variety of materials.
 You may use an existing wall of the house or a garden shed to define one wall of the room.
 For a different wall, fences are a quick way to define space.